The Rural Tech Project is a $600,000 challenge to advance rural technology education and prepare students for the careers of today and tomorrow.

 Phase 1: Open submissions

-Phase 1 of the Rural Tech Project was open to any publicly funded school or local education agency (LEA) that delivers education to a rural community and to students in grades 9-12.
-Eligible entrants were invited to submit proposals for a competency-based distance learning program that describes the delivery model, curriculum topics, and intended connections with local employers and other partners.
+Phase 1 of the Rural Tech Project was open to any publicly-funded school or local education agency (LEA) that delivers education to a rural community and to students in grades 9-12.
+Eligible entrants were invited to submit proposals for a competency-based distance learning program that described the delivery model, curriculum topics, and intended connections with local employers and other partners.
 For more information on building submissions, entrants were invited to watch the informational webinar.
 When developing program proposals, entrants were encouraged to collaborate with the communities they serve.

 All entrant schools and LEAs are acknowledged on the Rural Tech Project website, and received access to custom professional development resources after the close of submissions.